 Having studied in Germany, Spain and the US, I received my PhD in Germanic Studies from the University of Texas at Austin.
 A specialist in 20/21st century German film, ethnicity and minority studies, I teach courses on all aspects of German language, culture, and film at Grinnell.
-In Fall 2013, I taught my first Tutorial (a first-year seminar).
-The course was based on Fatih Akın and Multiethnic German Cinema.
+In Fall 2016, I am teaching my second Tutorial class (a first-year seminar).
+The course is based on Fatih Akın and Multiethnic German Cinema.

 My primary research area is on German cinema with a particular focus on Turkish-German studies.
 The generous Harris Fellowship from Grinnell College, which I was awarded for 2015-2016, allowed me to finalize the first comprehensive (English language) monograph on Fatih Akın and his cinema, (tentatively entitled) The New Sound of Europe: Fatih Akın's Cinema in Context (the full manuscript is currently under review) .
 Focusing on Akın's distinctive visions of regional and local aspects in Europe, I argue that his cosmopolitan, polyphonic films challenge existing notions of Europe and Europeanness.
 With his aesthetics of heterogeneity–as I call it–Akın's cinematic Europe questions particularly notions of a clear-cut and national Europe.
 One of the major innovations of Akın's cinema is his subtle exhibit of changing sounds of Europe.
 This cinematic Europe threatens, in particular, fantasies of homogeneity and monolingualism.